hapalacios/project-ai-assistant/README.md

 ## 1.1 Beta 1.2

 Third sprint.
-Authentication user added using mysql db.
-Also there is an option to run the app in test mode, without using a user or db.
+Authentication users added using MySQL DB.
+Also, there is an option to run the app in test mode without using a user or DB.

 RIGHT NOW: fixing some bugs in dictation and adding tasks functions.

-Also, was detected a bug using API in first app, conversation app (mock of fb messenger).
-For that reason call to API is disabled to collect ramdon users.
-Solution: will add data from api ramdom users to a json file, and after that to the same to mysql db.
+Also, was detected a bug using API in the first app, conversation app (mock of FB messenger).
+For that reason, call to API is disabled to collect random users.
+Solution: will add data from 'API random users' to a JSON file, and after that to MySQL DB.